 The ensemble was initially located at the Église Saint-Merry, followed by the Théâtre de l’Athénée Louis-Jouvet, and gradually became a transdisciplinary collective — an orchestra, a group of singers, composers, video artists, dancers and directors — as well as a record label and music publisher.
 Le Balcon creates productions from a repertoire spanning all eras of music history, with a particular focus on works from the 20th and 21st centuries.
 In its seven years at the Athénée Théâtre, Le Balcon produced numerous operas and plays, including Strauss’s Ariadne auf Naxos, Eötvös’s Le Balcon, Levinas’s La Métamorphose, Rihm’s Jakob Lenz and numerous world premieres.

-Le Balcon is supported by the Ministry of Culture, the Deposits and Consignments Fund, the City of Paris, the Singer-Polignac Foundation, the Society of Authors, Composers and Publishers of Music and Copie privée.
+Le Balcon is supported by the Ministry of Culture, the Société Générale Foundation C’est Vous l’Avenir, the Île-de-France Region, the City of Paris, the Singer-Polignac Foundation, the Centre national de la musique (CNM), the SACEM and La Copie Privée.